tobgu/pyrsistent/README.md

 pyrsistent
 ==========

-Port of some of clojures persistent data structures in Python
+Port of some of Clojures persistent data structures in Python